-According to Flipboard, hackers were able to tap directly into the databases where the app-company housed customer information.
+According to Flipboard, hackers were able to tap directly into the databases where the app company housed customer information.
 The information stolen, including customer names, user names, hashed passwords, emails, and digital tokens or API tokens for your favorite social media apps.
-Although Flipboard does not know how many accounts hackers infiltrated, nor have they fully-assessed the damage, one thing is for sure: It’s time for many companies to begin reading between the lines.
-While data that was stolen is serious, it’s the number of time hackers were able to go undetected that is cause for concern.
+Although Flipboard does not know how many accounts hackers infiltrated, nor have they fully assessed the damage, one thing is for sure: It’s time for many companies to begin reading between the lines.
+While data that was stolen is serious, it’s the number of times hackers were able to go undetected that is cause for concern.
 Companies need to focus on Endpoint Protection.

 To Reset your Password or, to not?

 ALWAYS change your password!
 For many, the first step will be to reset their passwords.
 For others, they may rely on Flipboard.
-While Flipboard advised its users that all user’s passwords will be reset, as a precaution, they fail to acknowledge that change will not protect everyone.
+While Flipboard advised its users that all users’ passwords will be reset as a precaution, they fail to acknowledge that change will not protect everyone.
 Something the company lacks to tell those affected is that anyone who remains logged in, from a smartphone or laptop, will NOT receive a password reset notification unless you log out and use Flipboard from another device.
-For best results, we recommend ignoring uncertainty and change your password immediately.
-If you have NOT logged in since March of 2012.
+For best results, we recommend ignoring uncertainty and changing your password immediately if you have NOT logged in since March of 2012.
 This date is important, as it was when the user base reached 20-million subscribers, me included.
-Imagine if that password was used elsewhere, PayPal, Wells Fargo, or Stanford HealthCare?
+Imagine if that password was used elsewhere, such as PayPal, Wells Fargo, or Stanford HealthCare.

-Back in 2015, many application companies utilize what is known to many as a form of Single Sign-On or SSO.
+Back in 2015, many application companies utilized what is known to many as a form of Single Sign-On or SSO.
 Ironically, this was packaged differently, and lazy users who wished to skip a few steps were forced to use a Google, Facebook, Twitter, or LinkedIn login.
-This is a major concern for many businesses’ and its employees.
+This is a major concern for many businesses and their employees.

 Yes, almost every data breach results in the company’s promising to tighten up security without explaining what this means.
-Read Between the Lines, what’s most concerning is this went on for 10 months according to Flipboard.
-It’s no longer a matter of your ‘too small,’ or ‘they don’t want my data.’
+What’s most concerning is this went on for 10 months, according to Flipboard.
+It’s no longer a matter of you’re too small or don’t believe they want your data.

 Read Between the Lines